brenodega28/django-easy-channels/README.md

         # accepting connection
         self.accept()

-    # function that will be called if this consumer receives a message with event message
+    # function that will be called if this consumer receives a message with the event broadcast_message
     def on_broadcast_message(self, event):
         payload = {
             'message': event['message'],